KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/Readme.md

 ## Key Components of Kubernetes

 Kubernetes is a powerful container orchestration platform that consists of several key components working together to manage and deploy containerized applications.

-`Control Plane Node` - Control plane nodes in Kubernetes play a critical role in managing the cluster's state and configuration.
-They are responsible for making global decisions about the cluster (like scheduling), as well as detecting and responding to cluster events (like starting up a new pod when a deployment's replicas field is unsatisfied).
-Here are the key components of control plane nodes:

-1. API Server - Serves as the front end for the Kubernetes control plane.
-The API server is responsible for handling requests, validating them, and updating the corresponding objects in the cluster.
-It exposes the Kubernetes API.
-2. Cluster Data Store – etcd - It’s the only stateful part of the cluster which persists the entire cluster configuration aka desired state and the current state of the cluster.
-3. Controller Manager - Manages controllers that regulate the state of the cluster.
-Controllers are responsible for maintaining the desired state and handling tasks like node management, replication, and endpoints.Has Node controller,Replication controller,Endpoints controller,Service Account & Token Controller.
-4. Scheduler - Assigns pods to nodes based on resource availability, constraints, and other policies.
-The scheduler makes decisions to ensure that the workload is evenly distributed across the cluster.

-The Kubernetes master runs various server and manager processes for the cluster.
-Among the components of the master node are the kube-apiserver, the kube-scheduler, and the etcd database.
-As the software has matured, new components have been created to handle dedicated needs, such as the cloud-controller-manager; it handles tasks once handled by the kube-controller-manager to interact with other tools, such as Rancher or DigitalOcean for third-party cluster management and reporting.

-There are several add-ons which have become essential to a typical production cluster, such as DNS services.
-Others are third-party solutions where Kubernetes has not yet developed a local component, such as cluster-level logging and resource monitoring.

-kube-apiserver

-The kube-apiserver is central to the operation of the Kubernetes cluster.

-All calls, both internal and external traffic, are handled via this agent.
-All actions are accepted and validated by this agent, and it is the only agent which connects to the etcd database.
-As a result, it acts as a master process for the entire cluster, and acts as a frontend of the cluster's shared state.
-Each API call goes through three steps: authentication, authorization, and several admission controllers.

-kube-scheduler

-The kube-scheduler uses an algorithm to determine which node will host a Pod of containers.
-The scheduler will try to view available resources (such as available CPU) to bind, and then assign the Pod based on availability and success.
-The scheduler uses pod-count by default, but complex configuration is often done if cluster-wide metrics are collected.

-There are several ways you can affect the algorithm, or a custom scheduler could be used simultaneously instead.
-A Pod can also be assigned bind to a particular node in the pod spec, though the Pod may remain in a pending state if the node or other declared resource is unavailable.

-One of the first configurations referenced during creation is if the Pod can be deployed within the current quota restrictions.
-If so, then the taints and tolerations, and labels of the Pods are used along with those of the nodes to determine the proper placement.
-Some is done as an admission controller in the kube-apiserver, the rest is done by the chosen scheduler.

-etcd Database

-The state of the cluster, networking, and other persistent information is kept in an etcd database, or, more accurately, a b+tree key-value store.
-Rather than finding and changing an entry, values are always appended to the end.
-Previous copies of the data are then marked for future removal by a compaction process.
-It works with curl and other HTTP libraries, and provides reliable watch queries.

-Simultaneous requests to update a particular value all travel via the kube-apiserver, which then passes along the request to etcd in a series.
-The first request would update the database.
-The second request would no longer have the same version number as found in the object, in which case the kube-apiserver would reply with an error 409 to the requester.
-There is no logic past that response on the server side, meaning the client needs to expect this and act upon the denial to update.

-There is a cp database along with possible followers.
-They communicate with each other on an ongoing basis to determine which will be master, and determine another in the event of failure.
-While very fast and potentially durable, there have been some hiccups with some features like whole cluster upgrades.
-The kubeadm cluster creation tool allows easy deployment of a multi-master cluster with stacked etcd or an external database cluster.

-Other Agents

-The kube-controller-manager is a core control loop daemon which interacts with the kube-apiserver to determine the state of the cluster.
-If the state does not match, the manager will contact the necessary controller to match the desired state.
-There are several controllers in use, such as endpoints, namespace, and replication.
-The full list has expanded as Kubernetes has matured.

-The cloud-controller-manager interacts with agents outside of the cloud.
-It handles tasks once handled by kube-controller-manager.
-This allows faster changes without altering the core Kubernetes control process.
-Each kubelet must use the --cloud-provider-external settings passed to the binary.

-`Worker Node (Minion)` - Worker nodes in Kubernetes are the machines (physical or virtual) where your actual applications (containers) run.
-They are managed by the control plane and perform the requested, necessary workloads.
-Each worker node is a part of the Kubernetes cluster and has the necessary components to orchestrate and run applications.
-Here are the key components of a worker node:

-1. Kubelet - An agent running on each node that communicates with the control plane node's API server.
-It ensures that containers are running in a pod and reports back to the control plane about the node's status.
-2. Container Runtime - Responsible for managing the entire container lifecycle on the node.
-Containerd is one of the leading container runtimes.
-3. Kube Proxy - It is a Kubernetes agent installed on every node in the cluster.
-It is responsible for local cluster networking.
-It implements local IPTABLES or IPVS rules to handle routing and load-balancing of traffic on the Pod network.
-It monitors the changes that happen to Service objects and their endpoints.
-If changes occur, it translates them into actual network rules inside the node.
-Kube-Proxy is installed as an add-on during the installation process, usually created as a DaemonSet.

-All worker nodes run the kubelet and kube-proxy, as well as the container engine, such as containerd or cri-o.
-Other management daemons are deployed to watch these agents or provide services not yet included with Kubernetes.

-The kubelet interacts with the underlying container runtime also installed on all the nodes, and makes sure that the containers that need to run are actually running.
-The kubelet is the heavy lifter for changes and configuration on worker nodes ( a PodSpec is a JSON or YAML file that describes a pod).
-It will work to configure the local node until the specification has been met.

-Should a Pod require access to storage, Secrets or ConfigMaps, the kubelet will ensure access or creation.
-It also sends back status to the kube-apiserver for eventual persistence.

-The kube-proxy is in charge of managing the network connectivity to the containers.
-It does so through the use of iptables entries.
-It also has the userspace mode, in which it monitors Services and Endpoints using a random high-number port to proxy traffic.
-Use of ipvs can be enabled, with the expectation it will become the default, replacing iptables.

-Kubernetes does not have cluster-wide logging yet.
-Instead, another CNCF project is used, called Fluentd.
-When implemented, it provides a unified logging layer for the cluster, which filters, buffers, and routes messages.

-Cluster-wide metrics is not quite fully mature, so Prometheus is also often deployed to gather metrics from nodes and perhaps some applications.

 `Pod` - A pod is the smallest deployable unit in Kubernetes, representing a single instance of a running process in a cluster.
 Pods encapsulate one or more containers and share network and storage resources.Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.